 Allow yourself a certain period of mourning and then it’s time to move on.
 Time to wash your hair and put on actual clothes.
 Yes, maybe even a little bit sooner than you want to.
 Visit family and friends, they know and love you and are willing to listen to your side of the story (at least for the first 20-odd times).
 Maybe they can even make sense of it all more than you can.

 You know the drill.
 Time to delete all those photos, especially the ones where you look particularly happy together.
 You know the ones of that wedding, they have to go!
 This might seem harsh, but there is just no point in staring your way into oblivion.
 Next up are all the text messages, if you don’t have the heart to delete all of them, at least archive them.
 You don’t need to see his or her name every time you open Whatsapp.
-Facebook, another fun box full of memories, hide his feed (or unfriend him if that’s what you need) and you might want to consider hiding people who might post about him.
+Facebook, urgh, another fun box full of memories.
+Hide his feed (or unfriend him if that’s what you need) and you might want to consider hiding people who might post about him.
 We’re talking about minimizing the surprises here.
-Your jewelry drawer, sweet notes, anything and everything that brings you back to how much you used to mean for each other.
+Next up: your jewelry drawer, sweet notes, anything and everything that brings you back to how much you used to mean for each other.
 I’m not saying you have to do a ritual burning of all things that might make you sob, but putting them out of immediate reach is definitely the way to go.

 How Travel mends a Broken Heart

 Once you’ve come to a point where you can actually tell the story without crying, I would like to introduce you to the cure of all cures.
 Simply the best way to cure your broken heart.
 Trust me here, I’ve been here before and this is even better than getting a brand new haircut or outfit.
 Not to even mention far better than hitting the club and drinking your tears into oblivion.
-I’m talking travel!
+I’m talking about travel!

 Time to move on also means time to explore.
 Whether it is solo travel or city tripping with a friend, all kinds of travel can do a world of good.
 In my humble personal opinion, travel is the absolute best way to mend a broken heart.
 Maybe not for all the reasons you’re thinking right now.